-Hi, I'm ChrisR3tro and when I find the time, I delve into ancient software development.
-This is a collection of tools I created for MS-DOS and compatible operating systems.
+Hi there and welcome to my DOS tools page!
+Whenever I find the time, I delve into ancient software development.
+Here you can find some tools I created for MS-DOS and compatible operating systems.

-CDBeQuiet! (aka CDBQ) is a tool for slowing down optical disk drives under a real DOS environment.
-This can be useful, if you have a relatively fast drive that can produce unwanted noise during operation (e.g. gaming :-p ).
-It allows you to set a desired speed by specifying a command-line parameter.
+CDBeQuiet! (aka CDBQ) is a tool for slowing down optical disk drives.
+This can be useful, if you have a relatively fast drive that can produce unwanted noise during operation (e.g. gaming).
+It allows you to set a desired speed.

 For info on system requirements, usage guide, change history, refer to README.TXT.